pygfx/pygfx/docs/guide.rst

 Like before, ``gfx.show`` will automatically create a canvas if we don't provide one explicitly.
 This works fine for quick visualizations where the render can appear as a standalone window.
-However, if we want to have more fine-graned control over the target, e.g., because we want to change the window size or title, we need specify the canvas explicitly.
+However, if we want to have more fine-grained control over the target, e.g., because we want to change the window size or title, we need specify the canvas explicitly.
 Another common use-case for an explicit canvas is because we are creating a larger GUI and we want the render